johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 Special level actions
 =====================

-There are a few special actions that operate on the whole level.
-These can be invoked from *Edit Mode*.
+There are a few special actions you can invoke from *Edit Mode* that operate on the whole level.

 Resize level
 ------------

-The *resize level* action, invoked by :kbd:`Ctrl+E`, lets you shrink or expand the dimensions of the current level.
+The *resize level* action, invoked with :kbd:`Ctrl+E`, lets you shrink or expand the dimensions of the current level.
 You'll need to select an anchor point for the action.
 It's probably easiest to illustrate the role of the anchor point through a few examples:

 .. rst-class:: multiline